IP-CAM/Intellisense-for-Opencart-files/readme.md

 # OpenCart Intellisense

-A Visual Studio Code extension that provides intellisense and "Go to Definition" functionality for OpenCart files.
+A Visual Studio Code extension that provides intellisense and "Go to Definition" functionality for OpenCart model files.
 This extension helps developers navigate between controller and model files more efficiently by enabling Ctrl+Click navigation on model references.

 ## Features

 - **Go to Definition**: Ctrl+Click on model methods to jump directly to their definitions
 - **Model Path Resolution**: Automatically resolves paths for OpenCart model patterns like `$this->model_api_test`
+- **Custom Path Configuration**: Support for custom OpenCart directory structures
+- **Multi-Context Support**: Works with both admin and catalog contexts
 - **PHP Support**: Works with all PHP files in your OpenCart project

 ## Installation